To say player personas have become an important game development tool is an understatement.

 Now, imagine if you had this kind of information for your entire player base.

-What can psychological insights like this unlock?
+What can advanced player personas like this unlock?
 Here are just a few examples:

 • Designers can use them to craft the right game mechanics to improve retention and engagement.